jmelnikel/tweeter/README.md

 ## App Highlights
 - Users can view and create content.
 - Users can view the app on various devices as the app has a responsive design.
-- The app has various components to add to the user experience from sliding components, to bouncing animations.
+- The app has various components to add to the user experience from sliding sections to bouncing animations.
 - The app notifies the user of their content length and warns the user if it is too long.

 ---